dlui220/classwork/systems/notes.md

 1. Pipe
   - A conduit between 2 seperate processes
   - Pipes have 2 ends, a read end and a write end
-  - Pipes are unidirectional (a single pipe must be either read or write only ina  process)
+  - Pipes are unidirectional (a single pipe must be either read or write only in a  process)
+  - Pipes act just like files.
+  - You can transfer any data you like through a pipe using read/write.
 ---

 **12/9/15**